trungkh/repo-scanner/doc/README.md

     + Usecase layer: for business logic handling.
     + Repository layer: for database input/output.
     + And other libraries
-+ Why do I chose secrect-scanner as repository scanner?
++ Why do I chose secret-scanner as repository scanner?
     + It can scan directly to github and other git providers like gitlab and bitbucket.
     + It can scan any kind of repo written by any programming language, not scoped in golang.
     + However, I haven't found any way to scan secret word prefix by `public_key`/`private_key`.
 This could be cons by the library even I think about <a href="https://github.com/securego/gosec">gosec</a> could solve my problem, though.
 But not enough time.